folio-org/raml-module-builder/README.md

 #### HTTP Requests

-The `HttpModuleClient` class exposes a basic HTTP Client.
+The `HttpModuleClient2` class exposes a basic HTTP Client.
 The full constructor takes the following parameters
  - host
  - port